yannickoo/gallery_link/README.txt

  (so jquery.fancybox-1.3.4.pack.js is located at sites/all/libraries/fancybox/jquery.fancybox-1.3.4.pack.js)
-* Add an image field to a content type and choose "Gallery link" on the Manage Display site, set some options and have fun :)
+* Add an image field to a content type and choose "Gallery link" on the Manage Display site, set some options and be happy :)